How To Modify Your Product’s WiFi Chip Configuration

 Looping-back pin E requires that your product’s hardware design incorporate the optional 32kHz crystal on pins OSC32_IN and OSC32_OUT.
 Please see the imp004m datasheet for details.

 Note that no harm will be done if the clock signal is active while WiFi is off; the only mandatory action is the clock must be active when WiFi is on.
 If the imp is told to expect a clock signal but isn’t getting one, then no specific error will be generated, but packet loss in power-save mode will be severe.

-It is possible to use an imp004m PWM pin to generate the 32kHz clock as required, but this currently requires a special ‘quirk’; please contact Electric Imp Support for further information about this.
+It is possible to use an imp004m PWM pin to generate the 32kHz clock as required, but this currently requires a special ‘quirk’; please visit Electric Imp Support to request further information about this.

 The WiFi chip in the imp005 supports both 2.4GHz and 5GHz WiFi operation.
 Sometimes this is not desirable, for instance when the module is to be used with an antenna that is only certified in one of the two bands.
 There are NVRAM entries for enabling or disabling the bands independently:

 aa5g=1— 5GHz band enabled